zoeparman/ghent-datex2-to-linkeddata/README.md

 If you have a webserver, such as apache, direct your webserver to have the `public/` directory as the web root.

-For development purposes, you can test your code with `curl -S localhost:1234 -t public/` and your site will be available at http://localhost:1234/
+For development purposes, you can test your code with `php -S localhost:1234 -t public/` and your site will be available at http://localhost:1234/

 ## Classes that can be used